cfanatic/cfanatic/README.md

 ### Welcome!

-🚘 I am a software engineer in the field of SAE L2+ and L3 Automated Driving
+🚘 I am a software engineer in the field of SAE L2+ Automated Driving

 👨‍💻 My hobby is software development on GNU/Linux in C++, Python and Go